 authorizing the class action, with leave from a judge of the Court

-The test for granting leave is not defined in the NCCP, such
+The test for granting leave is not defined in the NCCP, so the

-that the Court of Appeal's initial rulings on this point are
+Court of Appeal's initial rulings on this point are going to be

 The NCCP provides for the possibility of notifying members